Human body temperature: Core temperature

 Until recently, direct measurement of core body temperature required either an ingestible device or surgical insertion of a probe.
 Therefore, a variety of indirect methods have commonly been used as the preferred alternative to these more accurate albeit more invasive methods.
 The rectal or vaginal temperature is generally considered to give the most accurate assessment of core body temperature, particularly in hypothermia.
 In the early 2000s, ingestible thermistors in capsule form were produced, allowing the temperature inside the digestive tract to be transmitted to an external receiver; one study found that these were comparable in accuracy to rectal temperature measurement.
 More recently, a new method using heat flux sensors have been developed.
 Several research papers show that its accuracy is similar to the invasive methods.

+Internal variation

+Measurement within the body finds internal variation temperatures as different as 21.5 C for the radial artery and 31.1 C for the brachial artery.
+It has been observed that "chaos" has been "introduced into physiology by the fictitious assumption of a constant blood temperature".